jobrouter/typo3-data/Documentation/developer.rst

 .. _developer:

 ================
-Developer Corner
+Developer corner
 ================

 Target group: **Developers**

-Retrieve Data Sets From The Different Table Link Types
+Retrieve data sets from the different table link types
 ======================================================

 .. _developer-simple-sync-table:

-Simple Synchronisation Table
+Simple synchronisation table
 ----------------------------

 When a JobData table is synchronised with the :ref:`Simple synchronisation